Version 6.0, last updated: December 2018

 Part C. Personal information handling practices relating to the National Assessment Program – Literacy and Numeracy (NAPLAN)

-A brief overview of the way privacy is managed as part of NAPLAN 2017 is summarised in our NAPLAN 2017 Privacy Notice, which can be found on the NAP website.
-Note that the 2017 NAPLAN tests are paper-based only.
+A brief overview of the way privacy is managed as part of NAPLAN is summarised in our NAPLAN Privacy Notice (PDF 94 kb).

 NAPLAN will soon commence its transition to online testing.
 The transition is expected to take two (2) years.
 During the transition period, the NAPLAN tests will be both paper-based and online.
 More information about the move to NAPLAN Online is available at the NAP website.